Do I need a Bail Bond company to post bond?

 Is it possible to negotiate the fee on a bond?

 No it is not.
 The cost of a bond is set by the state of California and is not negotiable.
-Any offer to provide you a bond prices at least than the cost of a bail bond in California is 10% of the bail amount in Huntington Beach or any county that the company you are dealing with is not legitimately licensed to do business in the State of California. motor city bail bonds faq how must will the bail cost adhere to all of the laws of California in order to maintain our license.
+Any offer to provide you a bond at least than the cost of a 10% should warn you that the company you are dealing with is not legitimately licensed to do business in the State of California.
+Motor City Bail Bonds must adhere to all of the laws of California in order to maintain our license.

 Do I have to pay the entire fee up front?